 Myth: Radon Is Only A Problem In Certian Parts Of The Country

 The truth is, radon exists all over the planet, rising from the earth's crust in every country and on every continent.
-The idea that the gas-only exists in certain areas is ultimately false, and it could be a dangerous myth to follow.
+The idea that gas-only exists in certain areas is false, and it could be a dangerous myth to follow.

 Radon gas is a naturally occurring radioactive byproduct from the decomposition of metals such as Uranium, Radium, and Thorium deep in the earth's crust.
 As these metals decompose, they become the gas known as Radon.
 The lighter composition of the gas allows it to rise through the soil and rock, escaping into the open atmosphere with no effect.

 However, sometimes the gas will encounter a barrier, such as a building, or your home.
 When this happens, the gas works its way through the path of least resistance, seeping into the space through small cracks and gaps in the foundation.
-Once inside, the radon has nowhere to go, rising into your living spaces through small gaps in the floors and walls, allowing the home to fill with the gas.
+Once inside, the radon has nowhere to go, rising into your living spaces through small gaps in the floors and walls, allowing the home to fill with gas.

 In low levels, Radon is harmless.
 When Radon levels rise, though, you’ve got a real problem--one that you may not even be aware of.
 Why?
-Because radon is odorless, colorless, tasteless, and totally undetectable without professional radon gas testing.
+Because radon is odorless, colorless, tasteless, and undetectable without professional radon gas testing.

 Radon exposure is the second leading cause of Lung Cancer in the United States.

 Being composed of radioactive metals, the gas itself is also radioactive and can increase a person's risk for cancer over time.
 In fact, the EPA has stated that radon gas is the number one cause of lung cancer in non-smokers nationwide, with almost 21,000 deaths each year--2,900 of those deaths being non-smokers.